thomas-debont/blogdown.source/content/home/about.md

 #  year = 2021

 [[education.courses]]
-  course = "My orientation"
+  course = "General education"
+  institution = "College St Vincent, Soignies (Belgium)" year = 2016

-  institution = "My high school" year = 2018
+  course = "Backsmith and Welder Formation" institution = "Maréchalerie d'Etat, Brussels (Belgium)" year = 2017

 +++

 # About Me

-I am student at the University of Mons, Belgium...
+I study biology at the University of Mons, Belgium, for two years.
+I'm a 21 years old man who want learn more about everything and in specific biology.
+I'm also interested in sword smithing, I worked as a blacksmith during one year.